 Credit: 0.5-4

 This is a program for senior candidates for honors in psychology, culminating in a senior honors thesis.
 The course will consist of a research project in some area of psychology.
-A student who wishes to propose an honors project must meet each of the following three criteria: (1) the student must have a GPA of 3.7 in psychology and an overall GPA of 3.5; (2) the student must have participated in a psychology department-approved research experience (which might be research in a research methods course, independent study or summer lab work); and (3) the student must have completed a minimum of 4 units in psychology and have taken the appropriate core courses for the proposal before the senior year.
-To continue in honors, students must earn an A in PSYC 475 during the fall of their senior year to continue in the honors program.
-Students enrolled in this course who successfully complete PSYC 475 with an A will be automatically added to PSYC 498Y for the spring semester.
-If at any point during the yearlong process, either the student or the departmental faculty determine that the project should not move forward as an honors project, it will automatically convert to an individual study (IS) for .50 units.
-If such a change occurs in the spring term, the fall designation for Honors will also be changed to an IS worth .50 units.
-Permission of instructor and department chair required.
+Students who wish to conduct an honors project must meet each of the following three criteria: (1) the student must have a GPA of 3.5 in psychology and an overall GPA of 3.3; (2) the student must have participated in a psychology-department-approved research experience (which might be research in a research methods course, independent study, or summer lab work); and (3) the student must have completed a minimum of 4 units in psychology and have taken the appropriate core courses for the proposal before the senior year.
+It is also recommended that the student have had exposure to calculus and other courses within the Natural Sciences Division.